FabianoEger/tago-documentation/analysis.rst

   async.parallel([functions(...)], function(error, result){
     console.log(result);
   });
-  //-> Force an asynchronous functions to wait for another in order to complet a task.
+  //-> Force an asynchronous functions to wait for another in order to complete a task.

 bucket
 ******
 Bucket is the most basic and valuable function in all analysis.
-You will need to use it always when you want to get, insert, update or delete variables on your bucket.
-The first pass is to select your bucket by its ID.
-After that, you will be able to use a lot of child functions which will allow you to manipulate your data.
+For more information about how bucket works, check this explanation about:ref:`buckets <ref_concepts_bucket>` You will need to use it always when you want to get, insert, update or delete variables on your bucket.
+The first step is to select your bucket by its ID.
+After that, you will be able to use child functions to manipulate your data.

 | **Arguments**
 | bucket("bucket_id")
 | *\*bucket_id(String) You need to pass a bucket ID.
 Only one ID is possible.*
 |
 | **Returns**
-| *(\*) Returns an object which you can use to do a CRUD.*
+| *(\*) Returns an object which you can use to do a CRUD (create, read, update and delete).*
 |
 | **Examples**